Defence Explosive Factory Maribyrnong: Physical description

 The production of explosives required an isolated site with the possibility of separating the various stages of production and storage from each other for safety.
 The extensive flood plain of the Maribyrnong River offered the possibility of separating industrial functions in the production of cordite.
 The topography of the site in a loop of the Maribyrnong River was dominated at its southern end by buildings associated with the former Fisher stables and the Raleigh Estate, which occupied a ridge of high ground on the south side of the site.
-The production of cordite required nitroglycerine production, acid and chemical production, gun cotton production, incorporation of gun cotton and cordite with mineral jelly and acetone, pressing and reeling of cordite, drying and storage of cordite and associated areas accommodating laboratory functions and administration.
+The production of cordite required nitroglycerin production, acid and chemical production, gun cotton production, incorporation of gun cotton and cordite with mineral jelly and acetone, pressing and reeling of cordite, drying and storage of cordite and associated areas accommodating laboratory functions and administration.
 In 1917 the former Fisher stables, on the high ground, were occupied by the Remount Depot, with the cordite factory approached from the south by an avenue located on the alignment of the former Maribyrnong racecourse straight, which acted as the main site alignment and planning generator.
 The hill (The Remount) also provided water storage for the cordite production process.
 The planning evident in 1917 continues to underpin a cultural landscape which comprises a number of functional areas, separated for safety by open space, which illustrate the production of cordite and chemicals and materials used in the manufacture of explosives and propellants and munitions.
 The former Maribyrnong Explosives factory complex comprised over 500 buildings at peak production.